Enhancement of the screening effect in semiconductor detectors in the presence of the neutrino magnetic moment

-In Fig.~\ref{fig:spectra}, we show the differential excitation rates of the E$\nu$ES induced by solar neutrinos with (upper panels) and without (lower panels) the neutrino magnetic moment on the silicon and germanium detectors.
-We choose the solar neutrino as the neutrino source because it is one of the most intensive natural sources at the Earth and the flux energy ranging from several hundreds keV to around 18 MeV, which makes it a feasible source for the present low energy neutrino experiments.
-In the upper panels, we show the differential excitation rate in the presence of the neutrino magnetic moment with $\mu_{\nu}=10^{-11}\mu_B$, which is similar to the current limits from LUX-ZEPLIN~\cite{AtzoriCorona:2022jeb} and Xenon1T~\cite{XENON:2020rca}.
-The dominant contribution to the excitation rate is from the $pp$ neutrino and $^7\rm{B}$ neutrino with peak at 0.8613 MeV is also a considerable component.
-It can be noticed that there is a significant peak for the case with the screening effect, which results from the plasmon peak of the material.
+In Fig.~\ref{fig:spectra}, we show the differential excitation rates of the E$\nu$ES induced by solar neutrinos with (upper panels) and without (lower panels) the neutrino magnetic moment.
+The left and right panels are for the materials of germanium and silicon respectively. {Here solar neutrinos are used for illustration since they are the most intensive natural neutrino source on the Earth.} In the upper panels, we show the differential excitation rates with $\mu_{\nu}=10^{-11}\mu_{\rm{B}}$, which is similar to the current limits from the LUX-ZEPLIN~\cite{AtzoriCorona:2022jeb} and XENON~\cite{XENONCollaboration:2022kmb,XENON:2020rca} experiments. {The unscreened results as shown in red lines are dominated by the term that inversely proportions to the recoil energy.} {With} the dominant contribution from $pp$ and $^7\rm{B}$ neutrinos, {the screened results of the black lines show a significant peak induced by the plasmon from the material {response}}.
 As mentioned above, the term $1/\left|\bm{G}+\bm{q} \right|^3$ from the contribution of the neutrino magnetic moment dramatically enhances the response of the electron at lower values of the momentum transfer, where the plasmon peak is much more significant since the plasmon is long-lived in this range~\cite{PhysRevD.101.123012}.
-In contrast, the results calculated from independent particle scattering without the screening effect behave differently since the cross section can be simply written as

-where $T$ is the recoil energy.
-As a result, the excitation rate is dominated by the term $1/T$ at the low energy transfer and approximately only depends on the recoil energy.
-By comparing the results with and without the screening effect, one can find that the contribution from the neutrino magnetic moment is significantly enhanced by the response of the recoiled electron.